 And the higher the temperature you set, the faster the pellets will burn and the LESS smoke you will see due to the nature of how hot the pellets are burning.

-This is why on a Traeger pellet, the lowest temperature setting is actually titled SMOKE.
+This is why on many pellet grills, the lowest temperature setting is actually titled SMOKE.

 You’ll still get smoky flavor at higher temperatures, you just won’t SEE as much smoke